Journalism vs PR — how does it work?

 PR professionals and journalists share many practical skill sets.
 Still, public relations and journalism are fundamentally different:

-Journalism is the effort to report the news on the public interest’s behalf objectively.
+Journalism is the effort to objectively report the news on the public interest’s behalf.

 A fundamental critique against journalism is that objectivity is unrealistic and the public interest heterogeneous.

-But even if both journalism and PR fail to live up to their ideal states at all times, both practices play vital roles in upholding a balanced and stable democracy.
+But even if both public relations and journalism fail to live up to their ideal states at all times, both practices play vital roles in upholding a balanced and stable democracy.

 Journalists have plenty of reasons to dislike PR professionals:

 Journalism is a harsh industry.
 The digital-first paradigm shift has hit the news media hard.
-In many markets, schools output a surplus of journalism students, but there are few good jobs around, so the competition is often fierce.
+In many markets, schools output a surplus of journalism students, but few good public relations jobs are around, so the competition is often fierce.

 The pay isn’t great, the work is stressful, there are often lots of internal politics to navigate, and the hours typically aren’t great.
 Many journalists must hop between temporary assignments for years before landing a reasonably safe position.

 Despite journalists teasing each other about converting to the “dark side,” many journalists switch.
-I’ve been told this often is a permanent choice since news organisations rarely hire PR professionals as journalists.
+I’ve been told this often is a permanent choice since news organisations rarely hire public relations professionals as journalists.

 Journalists often ask me for advice: Should they switch to PR?